 “Oh, it’s just something I had lying around.
 There’s a nest of bees around here, you know.”

-“They are considered a Gold-rank threat.
+“They are considered a Silver-rank threat.
 Without mages they are practically impossible to kill.”

 Erin looked at the other Antinium as Lyonette handed a Worker a plate and fled.
 Bird delicately broke off a wing and began to nibble at it.
 Erin tried not to watch.